Spencerx/xtal/README.md

-                             				'Focus Pulling Draft' to get from A piece of paper to point B E&OE, WikiPaper
+          Focus Pulling Draft' to get from A piece of paper to point B E&OE, WikiPaper

         This text is based on pure motivation to focus on were the current possibilities on minimal and maximal design at scale to read the stops and see the traffic for what it it in current computer, electronics and optoelectronic architecture or design lie to see more out of less.